iq-motion-control/iq-module-communication-doc/docs/tutorials/dronecan_px4_flight_controller.rst

 **Note that the PX4 documentation mentions dynamic node ID allocation with DroneCAN.
 Vertiq modules do not currently support dynamic node ID allocation, you must configure a static node ID for each module through the Control Center.**

-The entry in the IQ Control Center to configure the node ID is the *DroneCAN Node ID*, and it can be found in the General tab, as shown below.
+The entry in IQ Control Center to configure the node ID is the *DroneCAN Node ID*, and it can be found in the General tab, as shown below.
 Note that the module must be rebooted before a change to the node ID will take effect.

 .. figure:: ../_static/tutorial_images/dronecan_px4_tutorial/control_center_node_id.png